top of page

 Our circumstances and psychology conspire to make us oblivious to our own luck.
 And this leads successful people to view the world as fair.
 And those who are less successful than them as less talented, or less hard working. ...
 What to do if you want to be successful in such a world?
 I think that the best advice is paradoxical.
 First, you must believe that you are in complete control of your destiny.
 And that your success comes down only to your own talent and hard work.
 But second, you’ve got to know that’s not true—for you or anyone else.
 You have to remember if you do achieve success that luck played a significant role and given your good fortune, you should do what you can to increase the luck of others.

 Let’s be clear, sales and business are performance games.
+Cutting the bottom third of the sales team to boost productivity is the oldest trick in the sales leader's book.
 But before you form an opinion about someone's talents or reorganize because of their successes and failures, you should consider the possibilities; and how you can contribute to the success of others.

 See how to sell more.